oracle/gdk-vscode-extensions/micronaut-tools/README.md

 * __micronaut-tools.showWelcomePage__ - when set to `true` (default), show the Micronaut Tools page on extension activation.
 * __micronaut-tools.jdt.buildsystemExecution__ - if set to `true` (default), enables enhanced Run support for Micronaut applications.
+* __micronaut-tools.targetApplicationAddress__ - default Micronaut or Graal Cloud Native application address, by default configured to `http://localhost:8080` (to be customized in `settings.json` in project folder).

 ## Micronaut Commands